-This article will help you quickly compare the best marketing attribution software that is available.
+This article will help you quickly compare the best marketing attribution software available.

 The modern digital marketing landscape is becoming more and more complex as the days go on.
-Marketers face more challenges, more channels, and more customers.
+Marketing efforts now face more challenges, more channels, and more customers.
 There’s a reason why a whopping 74.6% of marketers rely on attribution modeling to gauge the success (or failure) of their marketing mix.

 Marketing attribution makes the landscape less daunting by allowing marketers to analyze and understand the internal workings and results of their marketing campaigns.

 With many marketing attribution software available—how to choose?

 List of the 10 Best Marketing Attribution Software

 Here are the 10 most powerful marketing attribution software tools of 2019:

 What are we looking for when we select marketing attribution software for review?
 Here’s a summary of my evaluation criteria:

 User Interface (UI) – Is the marketing attribution analytics tool clean and attractive?
-Is it easy to view, read, and compare data?
+Is it easy to view, read, and compare marketing performance data?

-Usability – Is it easy to learn and master?
+Usability – Is the marketing analytics platform easy to learn and master?
 Does the company offer good tech support, user support, tutorials, and training?
 Is it easy to install, update, and maintain?

 Features & Functionality – What features make the best marketing attribution software?
 Specifically, I looked for:

 Identification of High-Value Leads – Do the marketing attribution tools take into consideration the value of different lead types?
-Can they rank and track the ROI on different leads?
-Can the platform spot high-value customers with ease and does it have a robust set of tools to keep them coming back?
+Can they rank and track the marketing ROI on different leads?
+Can the platform spot high value customers with ease and does it have a robust set of tools to keep them coming back?

 Mobile attribution tracking – Can the software track mobile-specific data, like mobile ads and app usage?
 Does the platform register what type of mobile device the data is coming from (Android via iOS, for example) and leverage that data accordingly?